About Stop Child Abuse - Trace an Object

 What have the results been so far?

-Since the launch of ‘Stop Child Abuse - Trace an Object’ on 3 March 2021, the Australian Community has visited the webpage more than 52,000 times resulting in over 570 reports received.
+‘Stop Child Abuse - Trace an Object’ was launched on 3 March 2021.
+As at 30 August 2023, the Australian Community has visited the dedicated webpages more than 192 782 times resulting in more than 900 reports received.
 While still in its early stages, the reports received so far are of tremendous value to our investigators, resulting in:

 • Vendors of the specific objects assisting with investigations